RoSchmi/Esp32_I2S_SPH0645_Microphone_Volume/README.md

   https://github.com/maspetsberger/esp32-i2s-mems

-  Since I had some problems getting reasonable volume readings with the code of maspetsberger I included some tricks to make the SPH0645 work properly on the ESP32 which are explained in the above link
+  Since I had some problems getting reasonable volume readings with the code of maspetsberger I included some tricks to make the SPH0645 work properly on the ESP32 which are explained in this link

   https://www.esp32.com/viewtopic.php?t=4997